watspeed/cloud-computing-security-essentials/lab8/lab8-guide3.md

 exit
 ```

-To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for each task.
+To confirm your completionfor this lab, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for each task.
 If your task validation failed, read the validation information for more details, and try the steps in the task again.
+To receive credit for the lab, submit a screenshot of your **Lab Validation** tab to the course dropbox.